 "So if I'd seen them during my civil unrest days?"

 It was just the man having a fit.
-The head of security had seen Grace on the cameras, and he remembered the fiery red head and her silver colored eyes.
+The head of security had seen Grace on the cameras, and he remembered the fiery red head with her silver colored eyes.
 The story had come out around a slew of widely inappropriate, angry posturing.
-The guard had claimed that Grace had assaulted him during a protest against Viridian co'.
+The guard had claimed that Grace had assaulted him during a protest against Viridian Co.

 Grace's defense had been lackluster at best.
 She'd accidentally dropped the sign.
 It'd been heavy.